Precision limit under weak coupling with an ancillary qubit: Quantum Fisher information of the measurement-based metrology

 where the normalized state is $|\Psi'_{\theta,\pm}\rangle=|\Psi_{\theta,\pm}\rangle/\sqrt{\mathcal{N}_{\theta,\pm}}$.
 Thus, the full QFI reads

 Then for a large-size probe, i.e., $N\gg1$, the quantum Fisher information can be approximated as $F_Q\approx N^2$.

-When the probe system is prepared in another optimized state $|\psi\rangle=|j,j\rangle_{\rm opt}$ in Eq.~(\ref{probeOptimal}), one can obtain an unnormalized output state similar to Eq.~(\ref{output state}) under the optimal conditions in Eqs.~(\ref{optimal g gz}), (\ref{optimal time}), and (\ref{optimalFrequency}).
+As for another optimized state $|\psi\rangle=|j,j\rangle_{\rm opt}$ given in Eq.~(\ref{probeOptimal}), one can obtain an unnormalized state similar to Eq.~(\ref{output state}) under the same optimal conditions in Eqs.~(\ref{optimal g gz}), (\ref{optimal time}), and (\ref{optimalFrequency}).
 The relevant probability in Eq.~(\ref{probability measurement result}) now becomes $\mathcal{N}_{\theta,\pm}=[1\mp N/(N+1)]/2$.
-It means that the ancillary qubit after the unconditional measurement is almost certainly found in the state $|-\rangle$ under the large-$N$ limit.
+It means that the ancillary qubit after the unconditional measurement is almost certainly found in $|-\rangle$ under the large-$N$ limit.
 Consequently, one can obtain the same result as Eq.~(\ref{QFI optimal}).

-The preceding analysis demonstrates that the Heisenberg scaling in metrology precision can be approached when the probe and the ancillary qubit are prepared at a proper state $|\psi\rangle$ in Eq.~(\ref{probeOptimal}) and $|\varphi\rangle=|+\rangle$, respectively, and the joint evolution time is scheduled as $t_1$ in Eq.~(\ref{optimal time}) before encoding in probe and measurement on qubit.
-Similarly, if the ancillary qubit is initialized as $|\varphi\rangle=|-\rangle$, one can obtain the same sufficient conditions in Eqs.~(\ref{sufficient condition Omega}) and (\ref{sufficient condition probe}) or Eqs.~(\ref{optimal g gz}), (\ref{optimal time}), (\ref{probeOptimal}), and (\ref{optimalFrequency}) under the large-$N$ limit for generating the GHZ-like state.
+The preceding analysis demonstrates that the Heisenberg scaling in metrology precision can be approached when the probe and the ancillary qubit are prepared at a polarized state $|\psi\rangle$ in Eq.~(\ref{probeOptimal}) and $|\varphi\rangle=|+\rangle$, respectively, and the joint evolution time is scheduled as $t_1$ in Eq.~(\ref{optimal time}) before encoding in probe and measurement on qubit.
+Similarly, if the ancillary qubit is initialized as $|\varphi\rangle=|-\rangle$, one can obtain the same sufficient conditions in Eqs.~(\ref{sufficient condition Omega}) and (\ref{sufficient condition probe}) or Eqs.~(\ref{optimal g gz}), (\ref{optimal time}), (\ref{probeOptimal}), and (\ref{optimalFrequency}) under the large-$N$ limit for generating the GHZ-type state.
 QFI also shows the same scaling behavior as in Eq.~(\ref{QFI optimal}).
-In the following, we then always assume $|\varphi\rangle=|+\rangle$ and $|\psi\rangle=|j,-j\rangle_{\rm opt}$.
+In the following, we then always assume $|\varphi\rangle=|+\rangle$ and $|\psi\rangle=|j,-j\rangle_{\rm opt}$ unless stated otherwise.

 Next, we consider a more general case, where the probe system is prepared as a pure state superposed by the eigenbases of the specific optimized collective angular momentum operator in Eq.~(\ref{Jopt_operator}), e.g., $|\psi_m\rangle=a_m|j,m\rangle_{\rm opt}+b_me^{-i\phi_m}|j,-m\rangle_{\rm opt}$ with $1\leq m\leq j$ and real numbers $a_m$, $b_m$, and $\phi_m$.
-Upon the preceding optimal conditions in Eqs.~(\ref{optimal g gz}), (\ref{optimal time}), and (\ref{optimalFrequency}), one can still obtain a square-scaling QFI:
+Upon the preceding optimal conditions in Eqs.~(\ref{optimal g gz}), (\ref{optimal time}), and (\ref{optimalFrequency}), one can still obtain a square-scaling QFI for $m$: